MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-header-advanced.md

 ## Scenario description

 For this scenario, there's a legacy application using HTTP authorization headers to control access to protected content.
-Ideally, Microsoft Entra ID manages application access, however legacy lacks a modern authentication protocol.
+Ideally, Microsoft Entra ID manages application access.
+However, legacy lacks a modern authentication protocol.
 Modernization takes effort and time, while introducing downtime costs and risks.
 Instead, deploy a BIG-IP between the public internet and the internal application to gate inbound access to the application.

 A BIG-IP in front of the application enables overlay of the service with Microsoft Entra preauthentication and header-based SSO.
 The configuration improves the application security posture.